How we use information about service users

 - when a public commissioning body, where they are entitled (under the Care Act 2014), asks for your information to examine what support we are providing to you, or to deal with a complaint you have made

 - when we are providing our services to you as part of an Integrated Care Service.
 Then, we may share relevant information with other partner organisations.
-This includes NHS trusts, memory clinics, GPs and other service providers, as part of providing you with the correct support
+This includes NHS trusts, memory clinics, GPs and other service providers, as part of providing you with the correct support, for example, the Society may be part of Multi-Disciplinary Team meetings where some of these organisations discuss your care/support together

 - when we nominate people for awards or honours, where they have made a significant difference to people affected by dementia.
 We may share relevant information about them with bodies and organisations to support the nomination.
 For some external awards or honours, the nominating organisation is asked not to inform the person being nominated.